This Is Why You See Cockroaches Outside Your Home

 Therefore, we have to make sure our gardens and outside areas do not supply these pests with what they need, and that is food, water, and shelter.
 But first, we’ll look at which species of roaches might be invading your garden.

 Do German Cockroaches Live Outside?

 The German roach is “domestic” as it needs to live indoors because it cannot survive outside, especially during the winter.
 It can survive in the warm summer months, but this is uncommon.

 The German roach has a long association with people and is a common household pest that lives indoors, such as in our homes and restaurants, and anywhere else that attracts German roaches and provides them with what they need to survive, which is food, water, harborage, and warmth.

 Peridomestic Cockroaches That Live Outside and Inside

-But, it’s the peridomestic roaches that can live in your yard as well as in your home, and these include:
+Now you know which species live exclusively inside, let’s look at the peridomestic roaches that can live in your yard as well as in your home, and these include:

 AMERICAN COCKROACH (Periplaneta americana)

 American roaches are mainly found infesting commercial buildings like restaurants and grocery stores.
 But they can also be a pest in our homes when they enter looking for food and water, or to escape a heavy downpour of rain.

 It is the largest type of roach you will get in your home.